 How neural networks are transforming generative AI

 Researchers have been creating AI and other tools for programmatically generating content since the early days of AI.
-The earliest approaches, known as rules-based systems and later as "expert systems," used explicitly crafted rules for generating responses or data sets.
+The earliest approaches, known as rule-based systems and later as "expert systems," used explicitly crafted rules for generating responses or data sets.

 Neural networks, which form the basis of much of the AI and machine learning applications today, flipped the problem around.
 Designed to mimic how the human brain works, neural networks "learn" the rules from finding patterns in existing data sets.
 Developed in the 1950s and 1960s, the first neural networks were limited by a lack of computational power and small data sets.
 It was not until the advent of big data in the mid-2000s and improvements in computer hardware that neural networks became practical for generating content.

-The field accelerated when researchers found a way to get neural networks to run in parallel across the graphic processing units (GPUs) that were being used in the computer gaming industry to render video games.
+The field accelerated when researchers found a way to get neural networks to run in parallel across the graphics processing units (GPUs) that were being used in the computer gaming industry to render video games.
 New machine learning techniques developed in the past decade, including the aforementioned generative adversarial networks and transformers, have set the stage for the recent remarkable advances in AI-generated content.

 What are Dall-E, ChatGPT and Bard?